Where To Find Creative Inspiration: Unlocking Your Imagination

 The Nature of Creativity

 Creativity does not only refer to painting masterpieces or writing bestselling books.
-It means thinking up new concepts, solving problems differently, and looking at things in a new way.
+It means thinking up new concepts, solving problems in different ways, and looking at things from a new perspective.

 Creativity connects the dots between seemingly unrelated ideas and creates something fresh from nothingness.